Ashura protests: Protests

 Similar protests took place in other Iranian cities including Isfahan, Najafabad, Shiraz, Mashhad, Arak, Tabriz, Babol, Ardabil and Orumieh.
 Four people were reportedly killed in Tabriz, in north western Iran on 27 December, and one in Shiraz in the south of Iran.
-Access for international news media has been severely restricted by the Iranian government.
+Access for international news media was restricted by the Iranian government.

-State controlled media initially denied any deaths, though it was indicated on 28 December that 15 had died, including ten "well-known anti-revolutionary terrorists".
-According to the official news agency of the Islamic Republic of Iran, Tehran's Safety Services said that "Nine residential buildings, 9 vehicles, 7 shops, 2 banks and 3 power stations were set on fire [by anti-government protesters]."
-On 30 December, counter-rallies staged and organized by the government at various cities, including Tehran, Qom, Arak, Shiraz and Isfahan called for the death of the protesters, with government workers receiving the day off work in order to attend the demonstrations.
+State controlled media initially denied any deaths, though it was indicated on 28 December that 15 had died.
+On 30 December, counter-rallies organized by the government at various cities, including Tehran, Qom, Arak, Shiraz and Isfahan, called for the death of the protesters, with government workers receiving the day off work to attend the demonstrations.